Maximize Your Workouts by Measuring And Monitoring Your Cadence in Cycling

-Cadence, or pedal speed, is measured in pedal stroke revolutions per minute (rpm).
+Cadence in cycling, or pedal speed, is measured in pedal stroke revolutions per minute (rpm).
 For example, a cadence of 60 RPM means that one pedal makes a complete revolution 60 times in one minute.
 Likewise, a cadence of 110 RPM means that one pedal makes a complete revolution 110 times in one minute.

 How to Monitor Cadence